-The air suspension is equipped with a pressure gage and a dump valve, both located in the air gage box.
+The air suspension is equipped with a pressure gage and a dump valve, both located in the air gauge box.
 This box is located in the road side siderail just forward of the front axle.
-See Figure 32.
+See Figure 36.
+A load scale decal is included in the air gage box.
+Based on the air pressure shown on the air pressure gage, the operator is able to estimate the weight that each axle is carrying by using the information on this decal.